LinhLe2307/Todo_App_Group_Symfony/README.md

 5. Afterwards you can run webpack encore using following command `npm run watch`
 6. Start Docker container SYMFONY-MAMP
-7. Visit URL: http://localhost:8007/ to run the app
+7. Visit URL: http://localhost:8007/ to see the app
-8. Use Crtl + C to stop to stop the watch
+8. Use Crtl + C to stop the watch

 # Tech stack